-With increasing numbers of workers from all around the world, these right to work checks have become more difficult and result in a huge number of documents that need to be checked and verified.
+With increasing numbers of workers from all around the world, these right-to-work checks have become more difficult and result in a huge number of documents that need to be checked and verified.

-In addition to that, because of the complexity of the documents and a remote onboarding system, companies have experienced an increasing amount of document and identity fraud.
+In addition to that, because of the complexity of the documents and a remote onboarding system, companies have experienced an increasing amount of document and identity theft.
 But how can this process be more secure, reliable and efficient?

 Over the last couple of years, Intelligent Document Processing (IDP) vendors have worked on solutions to overcome these challenges.
-They now provide companies with a software that is able to automatically extract and process information from documents accurately.
+They now provide companies with software that is able to automatically extract and process information from documents accurately.

 Furthermore, identity and document fraud can reliably be caught and identities identified with various methods to improve security.

 In this blog, we will first cover what proving the right to work means.
-Followed by clarifications of how right to work checks are completed and how automated right to work checks can make the process more secure.
+Followed by clarifications of how right-to-work checks are completed and how automated right-to-work checks can make the process more secure.

 Proving the right to work – What does that mean?